roshin8/novos-data-challenge/README.md

 ### The Challenge

   Show us something interesting using the provided dataset.
-You may use any tool/programming language of your choice so long as that tool is available for free (you may assume we have Microsoft Office).
+You should leverage python, along with any other tools/programming languages of your choice so long they are available for free (you may assume we have Microsoft Office).
 The use of additional, external datasets is welcomed, but not required.

   Examples of interesting analyses include (but are not limited to):